UguumuRR/Quantum-state-design-WIP/README.md

 *Figure 3b from the paper*
 ## How to Run
 1. Ensure you have Numpy and QuTip installed.
-2. Run the main reproduction script.
+2. Run the main reproduction script: https://github.com/UguumuRR/Quantum-state-design-WIP/blob/main/Fig3b_Final_Model.ipynb